|

 Stair Lift

-If you have difficulty going up and down stairs, or use
+difficulty going up and down stairs, or use a walker or wheelchair,

-a walker or wheelchair, stairs can be a huge obstacle.
-You may be
+stairs can be a huge obstacle.
+You may be thinking about remodeling or

-thinking about remodeling or even selling your house because of too many
+even selling your house because of your stairs.
+Before you do, consider

-Stair lifts are also known as stair gliders, stair
+Stair lifts are also

-chairs or chair lifts.
-They carry the disabled or the elderly gently and
+known as stair gliders, stair chairs or chair lifts.
+They carry the

-safely up the stairs.
-Ensure that the stair lift can swivel at the upper
+the stair lift can swivel at the upper landing and turn away from the

-landing and turn away from the stairs to provide a confident and safe
+stairs to provide a confident and safe method to get off.
+If the stair

-method to get off.
-If the stair lift comes with a remote control, it
+lift comes with a remote control, it will assist the caregiver in case

-will assist the caregiver in case the individual could not operate the
+the individual could not operate the controls themselves.

 stairs.
 It should also negotiate corridors and intermediate landings

 without any problem.
-There should be a battery back-up available in the
+There should be a battery back up available in the

 stair lift so that during power outages, the lift should continue to